 An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value equal to SR_DELAY for the RXVECTOR parameter SPATIAL_REUSE shall use a value of negative infinity for the OBSS_PDlevel as it applies to this PPDU and shall use a value equal to the receive power of this PPDU minus 1 dB for the ED level for the duration of this PPDU.

+11ax Editor: Modify section 27.11.6 SPATIAL_REUSE as described as follows:

 27.11.6 SPATIAL_REUSE

 ….. (existing texts)

-An HE STA that transmits an HE SU PPDU or an HE ER SU PPDU that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY or SR_RESTRICTED.
+An HE STA that transmits an HE SU PPDU or an HE ER SU PPDU that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY. (#5739)

+An HE STA that transmits an HE MU PPDU that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED. (#5739)

+An HE STA that transmits an HE SU PPDU or HE ER SU PPDU shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED. (#5739)

+An HE STA that transmits an HE MU PPDU shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY. (#5739)

 An HE STA that transmits a PPDU that does not contain a Trigger frame shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY or SR_RESTRICTED.

 ….. (existing texts)